quintel/documentation/general/cost_calculations.md

 # Cost calculations

 The Energy Transition Model calculates the total cost of the yearly energy supply for the region.
-The total cost is broken down in five categories: heat, electricity, fuels, non-energetic fuels, and network costs.
+The total cost is broken down in seven categories: heat, electricity, fuels, non-energetic fuels, flexibility, hydrogen and network costs.

 -   The costs for electricity includes costs for the fuel, operation and maintenance, financing costs and costs for CO2 emission credits if applicable.